ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    | Processor (UPP)                 |                                                         |
    +---------------------------------+---------------------------------------------------------+

-The UFS Weather Model contains a number of sub-repositories, which are documented `here <https://ufs-weather-model.readthedocs.io/en/ufs-v2.0.0/CodeOverview.html>`__.
+The UFS Weather Model contains a number of sub-repositories, which are documented `here <https://ufs-weather-model.readthedocs.io/en/release-public-v3/CodeOverview.html>`__.

-..
-   COMMENT: Update link!

 Note that the prerequisite libraries (including NCEP Libraries and external libraries) are not included in the UFS SRW Application repository.
 The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ repository assembles these prerequisite libraries.
 The HPC-Stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 However, it must be built on other systems. :numref:`Chapter %s <InstallBuildHPCstack>` contains details on installing the HPC-Stack.